janash/mdi-docs/api/mdi_standard/index.md

 **- Simulation Control and Node Management**: Commands that control the flow of the simulation and manage the engine's nodes.
 **- Data Exchange**: Commands that exchange data between the driver and the engine.
+**- Information**: Commands that provide information about MDI and/or an engine.

 ```{toctree}